lerna/lerna/README.md

 $ lerna publish --skip-git
 ```

-Don't run any git commands.
+Don't run any of the git commands.

 > Only publish to npm; skip commiting, tagging, and pushing git changes (this only affects publish).